lmmx/plcache/README.md

 ## What it does

-Caches expensive Polars operations to disk using Parquet format.
+Caches results of Polars operations to disk using Parquet format.
 When you call a decorated function with the same arguments, it loads the cached Parquet file instead of recomputing.

 It aims to provide a low-effort outlet for the DataFrames you store in memory without reinventing the wheel.